rtviii/biodata-integration-proposal/public/Inquiry.md

  - you need domain-specific experimental data and have no idea where to get it
  - the resource has low interoperability or no obvious mappings to others in its family

-In a way of a small example, [ PDB Rutgers ](https://www.rcsb.org/pages/webservices) are also developing a [ GraphQL ](https://graphql.org/) wrapper for their API.

 *It doesn't matter which slice of the biochemical "stack" you are dealing with (-omics/expression atlases/CryoEM models/sequences/...) or which format your data is in -- in fact, span is the goal*.

 [``rtkushner@gmail.com`` ](mailto:rtkushner@gmail.com?subject=Biological+Data+Integration)